 A key challenge is how to conduct the control trial.
 Initially, we followed prior work [6] and randomized the port numbers and payload, while maintaining all other features of the replayed traffic.
-However, using our testbed containing commercial traffic shapers (Section 4.2), we found that some shapers will by default label "random" traffic with high port numbers as peer-to-peer traffic, and will differentiate it as well.
-Thus, this approach is unreliable to generate control trials.
+However, using our testbed containing commercial traffic shapers (Section 4.2), we found that some shapers will by default label "random" traffic with high port numbers as peer-to-peer traffic, a common target of differentiation.
+Thus, this approach is unreliable to generate control trials because one can reasonably expect it to be shaped.

 Instead, we re-use the Meddle VPN tunnel to conduct control trials.
 By sending all recorded traffic over an encrypted IPSec tunnel, we preserve all application behavior while simultaneously preventing any DPI-based shaper from differentiating based on payload.
 Thus, each replay test consists of replaying the trace twice, once in plaintext (exposed trial), and once over the VPN (control trial), depicted in Figure 1(c).
-To detect differentiation in noisy environments, we run multiple tests (both control and exposed).
-We explore potential issues of using a VPN as a control trial in Sections 4.3 and 7.
+To detect differentiation in noisy environments, we run multiple back-to-back tests (both control and exposed).
+Note that we compare exposed and control trials with each other and not the original recorded trace.
+We explore potential issues of using a VPN as a control in Sections 4.3 and 7.